ifa-ifa/Lunar-Tear/readme.md

 Architecture=x64
 Role=ThirdParty
 When=PlugIn
-Filename=path\to\LunarTearLoader.dll
+Filename=LunarTearLoader.dll
 ```

 To the end of the Special K config file (e.g dxgi.ini or d3d11.ini).
-Change the filepath to point to your LunarTearLoader.
+Change the filepath to point to your LunarTearLoader if you havnt put it in the same directory.

+#### Without Special K

+Place both LunarTearLoader.dll and LunarTearLauncher.exe into the game directory.
+Load with that exe whenever you want the loader to activate.

+## Install Mods

 Install mods by dropping the folder with the files in `LunarTear/mods/`.
 For conflicting files, the alphabeticaly last file is loaded and a warning is logged.

 ## Build